 By contrast, a secured loan requires an item such as the title of an automobile, a piece of equipment, or other appraisable asset to be pledged to the lender as security.
 Should a secured loan go into default, the borrower may be forced to forfeit ownership of the asset to the lender.
 An unsecured personal loan requires no such pledge.

 What kind of entities provide personal loans?

 Consumers have many options when it comes to personal loans and consumer financing programs.
-Whether they’re searching for traditional credit cards, secured credit cards, signature loans, secured personal loans or automobile title loans, people can find personal credit and loan providers in many locations.
+Whether they’re searching for traditional credit cards, secured credit cards, unsecured loans, secured personal loans or automobile title loans, people can find personal credit and loan providers in many locations.
 Most Americans can obtain personal loans from six basic types of personal loan providers:

 Banks: Traditionally, the first place you might turn to when looking for a personal loan is the local or community bank you already use for checking, savings and other consumer finance needs.
 Although automobile loans and home mortgage financing are two of the most popular financing products offered by consumer banks, many banks also offer personal loans.

 Credit Unions: Credit unions are a popular alternative to banks.
 Much like mutual banks, credit unions are owned by their members.
 They offer their loan products, including personal loans, primarily to their members.
 Credit unions are often able to offer lower rates and charge lower fees than many banks because they are nonprofit entities.

 Credit unions do have membership requirements, though some are based primarily on geography rather than occupation or demographics.
 Credit unions are usually direct lenders of personal loans, using funds provided by their member depositors.